 - Receive training in First Aid/CPR and renew training every 2 years.

-- In response to NC Senate Bill 911, all schools in North Carolina must have diabetes training for all new employees.
-In addition, every school must have at least 2 employees to serve as Diabetes Care Managers (DCMS).
+- In response to NC Senate Bill 911, all schools in North Carolina must provide diabetes education for all new employees.
+All employees have an annual review of diabetes in school through the Safe Schools Training.
+In addition, every school must have at least 2 employees to serve as Diabetes Care Managers (DCM).
 They must complete the DCM training class provided by UCPS.
 Training is once and as needed.

 - Assist the school in the development and implementation of an emergency medical plan.

 - Provide education to the members of the Emergency Care Teams.
 The UCPS nurses provide First Aid/CPR training several times during the school year.
 School employees may contact the School Nurse Supervisor for class information.

 - Identify students who have a medical condition that puts them at risk for a medical emergency, write Individual Health Plans (IHP’s) for those students, inform team members that IHP’s have been written and instruct them as needed on the implementation of the plans.